-Spring showed up bleak and gray this year, but we barely noticed.
+The spring of 2019 showed up bleak and gray, but we barely noticed.
 The weight of waiting occupied every minute, with question marks bristling where daffodils had been delayed.
-An army of friends prayed for our family when we could not, waging war on our behalf, inquiring with kindness about obstacles that made no sense and… Continue reading The Myth of a Successful Prayer Life
+An army of friends prayed for our family when we could not, waging war on our behalf, inquiring with kindness about obstacles that made no sense… Continue reading Do You Think There Is Such a Thing as a Successful Prayer Life?

 A Prayer for You as We Persevere through the End of a Long Year